projectcalico/calico/security/kubernetes-nodes.md

 kubectl get node -l '!node-role.kubernetes.io/master' -o custom-columns=NAME:.metadata.name | tail -n +2 | xargs -I{} kubectl label node {} kubernetes-worker=
 ```

 The workers' ingress policy consists of three rules as well.
-As with the masters, the worker nodes need to access their Kubelet API and calico/node healthcheck.
+As with the masters, the worker nodes need to access their kubelet API and calico/node healthcheck.
-The remaining two rules allow the workers and masters access to the workers' Kubelet API.
+The remaining two rules allow the workers and masters access to the workers' kubelet API.
 Now, we can apply the policy:

 ```
 calicoctl apply -f - << EOF